beauregard-joshua/Into-The-Abyss-Story/characters/pcs/groggle.md

 This courage could come from Groggle's resourcefulness.
 Groggle has made use of improvised weapons as well as maneuvering his way through tricky situations.
 For example, Groggle was able to calm an aggressive giant spider and ride it for a time.
 In addition, in a spectacular feat, Groggle was able to convince an enemy drow to turn away while looking for his party.

 ## Background
+Groggle came from a small village somewhere on the surface in which had some form of a revolution.
+He admitted to participating in the revolution as well when questioned by others about whether or not killing was an acceptable act, where he further added that he learned methods of healing.
+It was during these difficult times that he learned his craft for medicine.

-Little is known about Groggle's background.
-His music and skills imply that he may have attended a bard's college somewhere.
+His musical skills imply that Groggle may have attended a bard's college somewhere, although it is unlikely that he would have attended it in his small village.

 ## Story
 ### [The Prison at Velkenvelve](../../sessions/arc1/info.md)